 Don’t be afraid to experiment with creative ways of attaching gear to your bike, but make sure you get this one thing right: ensure straps, buckles, and anything else won’t hang down and catch in your wheels, sending you over the handlebars quicker than you can say “what the…?”
 Sometimes this means reinforcing buckles with rubber bands, as I did here with this handlebar bag.

 Used Bikepacking Gear

-- eBay (where I found a fantastic deal on my seat bag): You can set up keyword alerts to be notified of new listings.
+- eBay, the old standby for used bargains, often has used bikepacking gear for sale.
+You can set up keyword alerts to be notified of new listings.